 - Start from the main account dashboard and navigate to the page to which you would like to add the RSS feed button.
 We will add the RSS button to our Post Page for this example.
 (Which is the template for how all blog posts look.)

 - Click on BLOG RSS.
 This element will anchor to your cursor.

 - Click where you would like to drop the Blog RSS within the editor.

 - Once set, be sure to Save and Publish your site so that people can begin subscribing to the blog.

 There are many RSS Readers out there, but we will assume you are using a standard plugin to chrome for this example.

 - From the plugin (and in almost any case) you will have a section that looks similar to an email inbox.
 Here you will see a list of all the different RSS feeds that you may have subscribed to and some options for sorting out the content.

 - When you select an item from the RSS feed, you should see a preview of what that content contains.

 - As with most any RSS reader, you will have the ability to instantly view the content, mark the content as favorite or, mark as read.

-- Each reader has its own look, feel, and set of options, but for the most part, they operate the same.
-Which reader you choose may depend on the type of computer you have or the type of browser you are using or simply what preferences you have.
+- Each reader has its look, feel, and set of options, but for the most part, they operate the same.
+Which reader you choose may depend on the type of computer you have, the type of browser you are using, or simply what preferences you have.